meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Sending a single file like `/home/meejah/Documents/Letter.docx` gets a filename like `Letter.docx` Sending a whole directory like `/home/meejah/Documents/` would result in a directory-offer with basedir `Documents` and some number of files (possibly with sub-paths).

+Discussion point: should the basedir simply be ".", and names relative to it?
+(That is, "Documents" is a possibly-sensitive local directory name).

-This does NOT offer a client the chance to select "this" and "that" from a Directory offer (however, see the "Protocol Expansion Execrises" section).
+This does NOT offer a client the chance to select "this" and "that" from a Directory offer (however, see the "Protocol Expansion Exercises" section).

 Preliminary conclusion: centering around "the thing a human would select" (i.e. "a file" or "a directory") makes the most sense.